/118

 42 / 118

-42) Which of the following is NOT a major feature (characteristic) of the adaptive immune system?
+42) Which of the following is a messenge r that mediates the connection between the innate and adaptive immune system ?

 43 / 118